coveo/source.coveo.com/_posts/2014-12-22-the-tale-of-a-programming-contest.md

 ## Preparing the day

-Out objective was to get 5 or 6 teams of 4 students.
+Our objective was to get 5 or 6 teams of 4 students.
 Based on the limited success we had attracting students, achieving that goal would definitely help spreading the word about Coveo.
 We reached to the different universities & colleges to promote the contest.
 We received more than 12 registrations in a few weeks!
 We were really excited, but at the same time, ...

 That was a problem, since we initially wanted to host the contest in our office, but we didn’t have a room large enough for all these people + staff!
 We fixed this through a fantastic collaboration with Laval University that offered to rent us a classroom.
 We decided to hold the contest there.
 We also limited the contest to 8 teams and asked all team to provide a small demo project to classify.
 I evaluated all those projects and selected the 8 teams.